aryasmol/docs/introduction.md

 description: "Build intelligent, multi-agent systems with fine-grained control."
 ---

 Atoms SDK enables developers to build conversational AI systems by composing specialized agents in a graph structure.
-Each agent processes events, communicates with LLMs, and can interact with other agents to create sophisticated workflows.
+Beyond building agents, the SDK also provides a robust **Platform API** to programmatically manage your agents, campaigns, and observability.

 <CardGroup cols={2}>
   <Card title="Fine-grained Control" icon="sliders">